 Cuauhtecuecuex (MH674r)

-This black-line drawing of the compound glyph for the personal name Cuauhtecuecuex (“Eagle Anklet with Beads,” or with bells) is attested here as a man’s name.
+This black-line drawing of the compound glyph for the personal name Cuauhtecuecuex (“Eagle Anklet”) is attested here as a man’s name.
 The glyph shows the head of an eagle in profile, facing toward the viewer’s right.
 Below the head, connected to it by a short line, is the lower part of the eagle’s leg, foot, and claws.
 A string with a bead or bell on each end is stretched horizontally across the eagle’s leg, drawing attention to it.

 Stephanie Wood

-Another tecuecuextli appears in this collection in the form of a string of large beads on a human ankle (see below).
+Other glyphs of the tecuecuextli appear in this collection.
+Often such anklets have beads or bells for dancing, but sometimes they appear to be fabric or paper.
 Much more numerous are bracelets (macuextli) worn on human wrists.
 Both of these terms share the syllable -cuex-.

 Stephanie Wood